sradin96/Projects/README.md

 ## Todo Project

 Todo Project is a small website where you can add your todos to the list and remove them from the list.
 It saves your todos in local storage.
 You can even select to show you only finished todos or unfinished.
-You can see Todo Project on this link https://sradin96.github.io/Todo-List/
+See Todo Project on this link https://sradin96.github.io/Todo-List/

 ## Music Box